Skip to content

 It is important to distinguish between a cycle that is being "regulated" and one that is being "delayed" by external stress or health issues.

-If you are using our Berberine 5250mg Capsules | 90 Servings, we recommend tracking your cycle using an app or a paper diary.
-Note not just the date your period starts, but also any symptoms you feel throughout the month.
-This data will help you see if berberine is helping you achieve a more consistent rhythm over time.
+If you are using our Berberine 5250mg Capsules | 90 Servings, we recommend tracking your cycle using an app or diary.
+Note the start date and any symptoms to help identify if berberine is helping you achieve a more consistent rhythm over time.

 Factors That Influence Your Cycle Alongside Berberine